floci-az

 |---|---|

-Use latest for stable releases, a pinned version for reproducible builds, and edge to track main.
+Use latest for stable releases, a pinned version for reproducible builds, and nightly to track main.

 image: floci/floci-az:latest # recommended